My Verses for Your Motivation

 No Oxford scholar, no Harvard pen—

-These rough words, like the old hag’s tooth,
+These rough words, like an old hag's crooked tooth,

 Take them to heart, and may all beings